numbat70/clyde/_docs/Content/28-SUP_SMS_COVID.md

 - Attendees will transport their own kit to and from the water
 - Participants are encouraged to come already wearing wetsuit/kit
 - Parents of children must observe distancing on shore and avoid the compound and launching areas.
-- TRack and Trace details will be collected during **Booking** process
+- Track and Trace details will be collected during **Booking** process